uaite/incentify_react_code_test/pokemon/README.md

 The primary purpose of this exercise is to illustrate familiarity with react, and to create something visually presentable.

 Main aspects:
-- fetch data from an api
+- fetch data from an api (working with asynchronous code)
-- state management
+- state management (familiarity with react)
 - UI / UX - note the details in the figma file. one criteria will be how close to the designs we can get.
 Details for assets, spacing, etc are provided in the figma.
 Note: the app should be responsive, eg. content stays centered, items wrap on screen width change. - two browser width are provided.
 (Our product team emphasizes attention to detail, according to the provided specifications.)

 Figma file: